Operation Torch: Eastern task force

 In the early hours of 8 November, French Resistance fighters staged a coup in the city of Algiers.
 They seized control of the city, but when no US troops appeared in the morning, they quickly lost control to Vichy French forces.
 Meanwhile, the American consul Robert Murphy attempted to persuade General Alphonse Juin, the senior French Army officer in North Africa, to side with the Allies and place himself under the command of General Giraud.
-Murphy was treated to a surprise: Admiral François Darlan, the commander of all French forces, was also in Algiers on a private visit, and Juin insisted on contacting Darlan at once.
+Murphy learned that Admiral François Darlan, the commander of all French forces, was also in Algiers on a private visit, and Juin insisted on contacting Darlan at once.
 Murphy was unable to persuade them to side with the Allies right away, and Darlan contacted Pétain, who instructed him to resist.

 The invasion commenced with landings on three beaches, two west of Algiers and one east.
 The landing forces were under the overall command of Major-General Charles W. Ryder, commanding general of the U.S. 34th Infantry Division.
 The 11th Brigade Group from the British 78th Infantry Division landed on the right-hand beach; the US 168th Regimental Combat Team, from the 34th Infantry Division, supported by 6 Commando and most of 1 Commando, landed on the middle beach; and the US 39th Regimental Combat Team, from the US 9th Infantry Division, supported by the remaining 5 troops from 1 Commando, landed on the left-hand beach.
 The 36th Brigade Group from the British 78th Infantry Division stood by in floating reserve.
 Though some landings went to the wrong beaches, this was immaterial because of the lack of French opposition.
 Only at Cape Matifou a coastal battery opened fire, and in the forenoon some resistance was offered at the fortresses of Cape Matifou, Duperre and L'Empereur.
 At 06:00 the airfield at Maison Blanche was captured and at 10:00 Hawker Hurricane and Supermarine Spitfire aircraft from Gibraltar started to flow in at the airfield.
 A second airfield at Blida surrendered the same day to a British plane landing on the airfield.